Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-2-configuring-zero-trust-access.md

 2. [Locally managed](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/) (via CLI on your server)

 That's about it.
-This post was more of a cumulation of the various options I looked into, and is by no means exhaustive.
-It serves more as a reference on a possible (the only) good option I've found to reach my resources securely without getting into a hassle with ISPs.
+This post was more of a culmination of the various options I looked into, and is by no means exhaustive.
+It serves more as a reference on a possible option (the only good one) I've found to reach my resources securely without getting into a hassle with ISPs.

 Thank you for reading!